 Truck Brands (Heavy and Medium-duty)

-There is a whole culture of long-distance trucks in the USA, although there are not many manufacturers.
-The list of companies that make the legendary heavy equipment includes Marmon-Herrington, Sterling, Brockway, Autocar, Mack, Western Star, Caterpillar, Freightliner, Kenworth – famous brands with many years of experience.
+There is a substantial long-haul trucking industry in the United States, although there are few manufacturers.
+The list of companies that produce legendary heavy equipment includes Marmon-Herrington, Sterling, Brockway, Autocar, Mack, Western Star, Caterpillar, Freightliner, and Kenworth, well-known brands with years of experience.

 Freightliner

 The first Freightliner truck appeared in 1942.
-The first line of heavy vehicles belonged to the logistics company Consolidated Freightways.
-Then the carrier was forced to sell its car brand to Daimler AG corporation, of which it is still apart.
+The first line of heavy vehicles was operated by the logistics company Consolidated Freightways.
+Subsequently, the carrier was forced to sell its automobile brand to Daimler AG, which it remains part of.

 Peterbilt

-Peterbilt semitrailer tractors and ballast trucks are manufactured at the company’s factories in St. Teresa (Canada), Denton, and Madison (USA).
+Peterbilt tractor-trailers and ballast trucks are manufactured at the company’s plants in St. Theresa, Canada, and in Denton and Madison, USA.
 Paccar Corporation owns the company.

 Kenworth

-Kenworth, founded in 1912, was formerly called Gerlinger Motor Car Works and was a car dealer.
-It started its production in 1915.
-It was then bought out by Edgar K. Worthington and Captain Frederick Kent.
-The new owners renamed the company after themselves, taking the first few letters from the names.
+Kenworth, founded in 1912, was formerly called Gerlinger Motor Car Works and sold automobiles.
+Its production began in 1915.
+Edgar C. Worthington and Captain Frederick Kent then purchased it.
+The new owners renamed the company in their honor, taking the first few letters from their names.

 International

-The International brand was formerly owned by International Harvester, which made passenger cars, agricultural machinery, and trucks.
-After the agricultural division sale, the company was renamed Navistar International and focused only on trucks.
+International Harvester formerly owned the International brand, which manufactured cars, farm equipment, and trucks.
+Following the sale of the agricultural division, the company was renamed Navistar International and focused exclusively on trucks.

 Mack

-Mack is considered one of the oldest in the United States because it was founded in 1900 by Fallesen & Berry.
-This plant used to make vans and carriages, and after rebranding, it switched to buses and trolleybuses.
-Mack is now a world-renowned heavy truck manufacturer.
+Mack is considered one of the oldest companies in the United States.
+It was founded in 1900 by Fallesen & Berry.
+This plant previously produced vans and carriages, but following a rebrand, it transitioned to producing buses and trolleybuses.
+Mack is now a world-renowned manufacturer of heavy trucks.

 Western Star

 Western Star is a former division of the White Motor Company.
-It was created in 1967 and then endlessly passed from hand until in 2000 it got to DaimlerChrysler.
-Western Star is now based in Portland.
+It was founded in 1967 and was acquired by DaimlerChrysler in 2000.
+Western Star is currently based in Portland.

 Sports Car Brands

-Sports cars made in the USA are considered some of the best in the world.
-Models of the brand’s Ford Mustang and Chevrolet Corvette are especially popular: they have proven themselves in the market from the best side.
-The great demand for sports cars is due to their technical excellence, rich equipment, and the tremendous speed they develop.
+Sports cars manufactured in the USA are considered among the best in the world.
+Ford Mustang and Chevrolet Corvette models are especially popular because they have proven themselves among the best in the market.
+The great demand for sports cars is driven by their technical perfection, extensive equipment, and rapid advancements.

 Ford Mustang

 Ford Motor Company has been producing the Ford Mustang since 1964.
-The first model was a modification of the Ford Falcon.
+The first model was a modified Ford Falcon.
 It was a roadster with a futuristic design.
-The sixth-generation appeared in 2015.
+The sixth generation appeared in 2015.
 The newest car belongs to the Pony Car class and has improved dynamic characteristics.

 Chevrolet Corvette

-The Chevrolet Corvette is the first sports car manufactured by an American manufacturer.
-The main car assembly plant is owned by General Motors and is located in Bowling Green.
-The Chevrolet Corvette debuted in 1953 with a white roadster.
+The Chevrolet Corvette was the first sports car produced by an American manufacturer.
+General Motors owns the primary automotive assembly plant in Bowling Green, which was first established in 1953 to produce a white roadster.

 Dodge Viper